RMS Expands Climate Change Model Suite to Include U.S Wildfire, U.S. Flood, Japan Typhoon and Flood Perils, and Updates North Atlantic Hurricane

 The existing RMS® North Atlantic Hurricane Climate Change Model will also be enhanced, using the integrated storm surge modules within the RMS North Atlantic Hurricane Models to provide sea level rise projections for the U.S. These projections include the impact of vertical land movement, such as areas of land sinking in the Gulf region.

 To learn more about these new releases, you can register for our launch webinar entitled "Building a More Consistent and Correlated View of Climate Change Risk" on March 30.

-All of the new RMS Climate Change Models will be generally available by the end of June 2022 on the RMS Risk Modeler™ application (Figure 1), with the North Atlantic Hurricane Climate Change Model also available on RiskLink® software.
+All RMS U.S. Climate Change Models are generally available on the RMS Risk Modeler™ application (Figure 1), with the North Atlantic Hurricane Climate Change Model also available on RiskLink® software.

 We now offer three models for the U.S. across the major insured perils, two for Europe, and a first model for Japan.
 All three of the new Climate Change Models leverage our high-definition model framework to provide a robust baseline that is then conditioned using projections of future climate change.